dimitri-nicolo/calico/v2.0/getting-started/openshift/cnx/usage.md

 ### Policy Violation Alerting

-Policy Violation Alerting is mostly the same in {{site.prodname}} for OpenShift as it is in {{site.prodname}}.
-Below, we'll cover how to enable metrics in {{site.prodname}} and how to launch Prometheus using Prometheus-Operator.
+Policy Violation Alerting is mostly the same in {{site.tseeprodname}} for OpenShift as it is in {{site.tseeprodname}}.
+Below, we'll cover how to enable metrics in {{site.tseeprodname}} and how to launch Prometheus using Prometheus-Operator.

 #### Enable Metrics

 **Prerequisite**: `calicoctl` [installed](../../../usage/calicoctl/install) and [configured](../../../usage/calicoctl/configure).

-Enable metrics in {{site.prodname}} for OpenShift by updating the global `FelixConfiguration` resource (`default`) and opening up the necessary port on the host.
+Enable metrics in {{site.tseeprodname}} for OpenShift by updating the global `FelixConfiguration` resource (`default`) and opening up the necessary port on the host.

 {% include {{page.version}}/enable-felix-prometheus-reporting.md %}